Photo from Unsplash

 May 25

 Though we die, and die daily, yet, behold, we live; and in a sense, the more we die, the more we live.
-The more we die to self, the more we die to sin; the more we die to pride and self-righteousness, the more we die to creature strength; and the more we die to sinful nature, the more we live to grace.
-And this runs all the way through the life and experience of a Christian.
-Nature must die, that grace may live.
-The weeds must be plucked up, that the crop may grow; the flesh be starved, that the spirit may be fed; the old man put off, that the new man may be put on; the deeds of the body be mortified, that the soul may live unto God.
-As then we die, we live.
-The more we die to our own strength, the more we live to Christ’s strength; the more we die to creature hope, the more we live to a good hope through grace; the more we die to our own righteousness, the more we live to Christ’s righteousness; and the more we die to the world, the more we live to and for heaven.
+The more we die to self, the more we die to sin; the more we die to pride and self-righteousness, the more we die to creaturely strength; and the more we die to our sinful nature, the more we live to grace.
+This runs through the entire life and experience of a Christian.
+Nature must die so that grace may live.
+The weeds must be pulled up for the crop to grow; the flesh must be starved for the spirit to be fed; the old man must be put off for the new man to be put on; the deeds of the body must be mortified so that the soul may live unto God.
+As we die, we live.
+The more we die to our own strength, the more we live in Christ’s strength; the more we die to earthly hope, the more we live to a hope that comes through grace; the more we die to our own righteousness, the more we live to Christ’s righteousness; and the more we die to the world, the more we live for heaven.

-This is the grand mystery, that the Christian is always dying, yet always living; and the more he dies, the more he lives.
+This is the great mystery: the Christian is always dying, yet always living; and the more he dies, the more he lives.
 The death of the flesh is the life of the spirit; the death of sin is the life of righteousness; and the death of the creature is the very life of God in the soul.